S.A. Boulanger Brass Flush Mount

 Designer: Gaetano Sciolari (1927-1994).

-Other versions: Also made as a big floor lamp with 3 globe lamps.
-A flush mount with 3 and 9 lamps and made in chrome with long and short tubes.
-In the late 1970s, early 1980s they were also produced in white.
-These lamps were also used as wall lamps or even as a table lamp.
+Other versions: This S.A.
+Boulanger brass flush mount exists as a big floor lamp with 3 globe lamps.
+A flush mount with 3 and 9 lamps and made in chrome with long and short tubes also exists.
+In the late 1970’s, early 1980’s they were also made in white.
+They can be used as a wall lamp or even as a table lamp.

 This lamp is model 2164.